abayomi2/ansible2-project/README.md

 # Re-secure your private key
 chmod 600 prod-kp.pem

-Configure Terraform:
+Configure Terraform main.tf:

-In terraform/main.tf, update the cidr_blocks for SSH (port 22) and UI access (ports 3000, 9090) to your personal or office IP address.

 Ensure the key_name in the aws_instance resources matches your AWS key pair name.

+For the CI/CD pipeline to work, the security group ingress rules for ports 22 (SSH) and 3000 (Grafana) must be open to 0.0.0.0/0.

 Configure Ansible: